-14. With the battery disconnected, insert the PIC IC (18 pins) with correct orientation (Pin 1 at top left) Note: You may need to bend the pins slightly inwards to get it to fit in the socket.
+14. With the battery disconnected, insert the PIC IC (18 pins) with correct orientation (Pin 1 is identified by a small indentation in the top surface of the PIC at the end)

+Hint: You may need to bend the pins slightly inwards to get it to fit in the socket.
+This is best done by pressing each side of the PIC down onto a flat surface in turn.